bankai-development/repo_locker/lib/repo_locker/messages/lock_message.txt.md

-@<%=mention%> this repositories branch has been automatically locked.
+@<%=mention%> this repository's master branch has been automatically locked.

 The following settings were enabled: